Last Updated on October 25, 2023 by Sorin Petroj

 Timo also frequently exercises on Mondays, Wednesdays, and Fridays.
 Timo allots roughly 15 hours each week to practice since he hates wasting time that he could use to enhance his skills dramatically.

 Timo has undoubtedly visited many locations worldwide for events, vacations, and tournaments.
-He often goes on vacation except traveling around for games.
+He often goes on vacation except when traveling around for games.

 He needs some time off, considering how much effort he puts into regular gameplay enhancement.
 Timo Boll likes staying close to the ocean, sea, and water for his holidays.
 He picks these places to spend precious time with his wife and children.